 For the nth time, I just want to affirm that the Philippines is popular for its beaches.
 So much so that they regularly place on lists of the best beaches in the world!

 Take Boracay, for example.
 It’s well-loved for its long shores lined with powdery-soft, white sand that seems to stretch as far as the eye can see.
-Before it was rehabilitated in 2018, Boracay was also famous for being a tropical party hotspot.
-While those days are long over, tourists now get to enjoy a revitalised Boracay.
+You can soak up the sun at Boracay’s famous beaches and snorkel in clear waters with this Boracay beach hopping tour.

 There are plenty more destinations to keep under your radar if you’re still deciding where to go.
 The Philippines is also known for Cebu, a province famed for good grub and historical tours.
 Don’t forget Mindanao, of course.
 To get a taste of the southernmost island group, head to Siargao — the Philippines’ surfing capital!